LearnWeb3DAO/ICO/README.md

   RINKEBY_PRIVATE_KEY="add-the-rinkeby-private-key-here"
   ```

-- Lets deploy the contract to `rinkeby` network.
-Create a new file, or replace the existing default file, named `deploy.js` under the `scripts` folder.
+- Let's deploy the contract to `rinkeby` network.
+Create a new file (or replace the existing default file) named `deploy.js` under the `scripts` folder.

 - Now we will write some code to deploy the contract in `deploy.js` file.